ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 <!-- markdownLint-disable MD001 -->
 <!-- markdownLint-disable MD033 -->

-These are some of the common `git` tasks that you perform while editing Angular Classicdocumentation.
+These are some of the common `git` tasks that you perform while editing Angular Classic documentation.

 The procedures in this topic assume that the files on your local computer are organized as illustrated in the following diagram.